Should You Pay an Adult Child's Debt?

 Explore the financial habits that got your child into debt and come up with a plan to turn things around.
 Make this a condition of you helping out.

-You can strike a deal with your child.
-You pay half the debt if they’ll pay the other half.
-You can make a lump sum payment or match their payments each month, similar an employer 401(k) match.
-You could also require them to get financial help from a credit or another personal finance professional as a condition of you helping out.
-At the least, your child should get a grasp of basic finance concepts, like money management and debt reduction.
+As a condition of your help, you could require them to get financial help from a credit or another personal finance professional.
+At the very least, your child should get a grasp of basic finance concepts, like money management and debt reduction.

 Or, If You Decide Not to Help out